Maclean-D/voiceflow-slack/README.md

 ## Troubleshooting

+### Images Are Not Appearing

+Images are only supported when sent via the image block in voiceflow, not from an agent message.

 ### Error.
 Please try again a bit later

 This usually happens when your Replit secrets are entered wrong, or a message broke the voiceflow loging (i.e. a message was sent over 4,000 characters).
 Once you're sure your secrets are entered correctly: